Childcare for children aged two to four

-- Child Tax Credit (CTC) but not Working Tax Credit (WTC) — and have a total income of less than £17,005 a year
+- Child Tax Credit but not Working Tax Credit — and your income is £18,725 or less

-- maximum Child Tax Credit and maximum Working Tax Credit — and have a household income of less than £7,920 a year
+- maximum Child Tax Credit and maximum Working Tax Credit — and your income is £8,717 a year or less

 - support under part VI of the Immigration and Asylum Act 1999